kr1zzo-FER/Model-Informed-Path-Planning/README.md

 - "greedy_best_first_search"
 ```

 ### 3.2.
-Run the following command to test path planning algorithms
+Run the following command to test path-planning algorithms

 Run for testing and plotting algorithms:
  ```terminal